CastXML/pygccxml/docs/download.rst

 pygccxml
 --------
 In command prompt or shell change current directory to be "pygccxml-X.Y.Z".
-"X.Y.Z" is version of :doc:`pygccxml <pygccxml>`.
+"X.Y.Z" is version of pygccxml.
 Type the following command:

 | ``python setup.py install``

-After this command complete, you should have installed :doc:`pygccxml <pygccxml>` package.
+After this command complete, you should have installed pygccxml package.

 ------------
 Dependencies